 Yes, there are alternatives to a colonoscopy, depending on your symptoms.
 However, each alternate modality has its own benefits and drawbacks.

-It's important to understand the pros and cons of each, so that you can appreciate the possible differences in investigative outcomes.
+It’s useful to understand the pros and cons of each alternative, so that you can appreciate the possible differences in investigative outcomes.

 The key benefit of a colonoscopy is: